static-frame/static-frame/doc/source/articles/upgrade.rst

 Hierarchical indices permit fitting many dimensions into one.
 Using hierarchical indices, *n*-dimensional data can be encoded into a single ``Series`` or ``Frame``.

-Pandas implementation of hierarchical indices, the ``pd.MultiIndex``, behaves inconsistently, again forcing client code to handle unnecessary variability.
-We can begin by creating a ``pd.DataFrame`` and setting a ``pd.MultiIndex``.
+Pandas's implementation of hierarchical indices, the ``pd.MultiIndex``, behaves inconsistently, again forcing client code to handle unnecessary variability.
+We can see this by creating a ``pd.DataFrame`` and setting a ``pd.MultiIndex``.

 >>> df = pd.DataFrame.from_records([('muon', 0.106, -1.0, 'lepton'), ('tau', 1.777, -1.0, 'lepton'), ('charm', 1.3, 0.666, 'quark'), ('strange', 0.1, -0.333, 'quark')], columns=('name', 'mass', 'charge', 'type'))